theo314/CheatSheet/README.md

 Enter Command Number: 1

-The output of 1 you execute the first command listed in the library.
+The output of 1 will execute the first command listed in the library.